Women in the American Revolution: Migration to the North

 There was a massive migration, not unlike the Great Migration, of blacks to urban areas in the North after the close of the war.
 This migration was largely female.
 Before the Revolution, Northern urban populations were overwhelmingly male; by 1806, women outnumbered men four to three in New York City.
-Increasing this disparity was the fact that the maritime industry was the largest employer of black males in the post-Revolutionary War period, taking many young black men away to sea for several years at a time.
+Increasing this disparity was that the maritime industry was the largest employer of black males in the post-Revolutionary War period, taking many young black men away to sea for several years at a time.
 The rural African American population in the North remained predominately male.

 Most free urban blacks in the North were employed in "service trades," including cooking and catering, cleaning stables, cutting hair and driving coaches.
 Family life was often broken up in these urban black communities.
 Many families lost members in the Revolution, either to the chaos of the time or back to slavery.
 Many employers refused to house whole families of blacks, preferring to board only their "domestic" woman laborer.
 Despite these challenges, many black women made efforts to support and maintain ties to their nuclear kin.

 In the Pennsylvania colony, for instance, church records document many black unions.
 Especially since women held as slaves needed masters' permission to wed, "there are enough records to point out that Black women had a value for solidifying the family structure according to the laws of the colony".
 Those families that did live together often took in boarders to supplement income or shared a dwelling with another black family or more, contributing to the nontraditional shape of black family life in the post-Revolutionary War period.

 In the South, broken families increased as slavery became more entrenched and expanded westward.
 For example, in the Chesapeake region, agricultural and economic patterns changed after the war, with many planters moving away from labor-intensive tobacco as a cash crop and diversifying their plantings.
 Many slaves were sold, usually to the Lower South or West, where slave agriculture was expanding.
 Of those slaves that were not sold, many men with skills were hired out, taking them away from their families.